Grammatical gender: Noun classifiers

-The manifestation of grammatical gender
+Manifestation

 Grammatical gender can be realized as inflection and can be conditioned by other types of inflection, especially number inflection, where the singular-plural contrast can interact with gender inflection.

-Grammatical gender can be realized as inflection
+As inflection

 The grammatical gender of a noun manifests itself in two principal ways: in the modifications that the noun itself undergoes, and in modifications of other related words (agreement).

-Grammatical gender as noun inflection
+As noun inflection

 Grammatical gender manifests itself when words related to a noun like determiners, pronouns or adjectives change their form (inflect) according to the gender of noun they refer to (agreement).
 The parts of speech affected by gender agreement, the circumstances in which it occurs, and the way words are marked for gender vary between languages.
 Gender inflection may interact with other grammatical categories like number or case.
 In some languages the declension pattern followed by the noun itself will be different for different genders.

 The gender of a noun may affect the modifications that the noun itself undergoes, particularly the way in which the noun inflects for number and case.
 For example, a language like Latin, German or Russian has a number of different declension patterns, and which pattern a particular noun follows may be highly correlated with its gender.
-For some instances of this, see Latin declension.
 A concrete example is provided by the German word See, which has two possible genders: when it is masculine (meaning "lake") its genitive singular form is Sees, but when it is feminine (meaning "sea"), the genitive is See, because feminine nouns do not take the genitive -s.

 Gender is sometimes reflected in other ways.
 In Welsh, gender marking is mostly lost on nouns; however, Welsh has initial mutation, where the first consonant of a word changes into another in certain conditions.
 Gender is one of the factors that can cause one form of mutation (soft mutation).
 For instance, the word merch "girl" changes into ferch after the definite article.
 This only occurs with feminine singular nouns: mab "son" remains unchanged.
 Adjectives are affected by gender in a similar way.